JasonEtco/actions-toolkit/README.md

 ### tools.store

-Actions can pass information to each other by writing to a file that is shared across the workflow. `tools.cache` is a modified instance of [`flat-cache`](https://www.npmjs.com/package/flat-cache):
+Actions can pass information to each other by writing to a file that is shared across the workflow. `tools.store` is a modified instance of [`flat-cache`](https://www.npmjs.com/package/flat-cache):

 Store a value: